saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/metrics.md

 ### SDK Event Attributes

 Stability metrics like Crash Free Users/Sessions are calculated using events sent from the Unity SDK.
-To ensure that stability metrics respond to queries and filters in the Web Console (e.g., widgets on the Overview page), the attribute you want to use for filtering must be included in the events sent by the SDK.
+To ensure that stability metrics respond to queries and filters in the Web Console (for example., widgets on the Overview page), the attribute you want to use for filtering must be included in the events sent by the SDK.
 Refer to the following list of attributes that are sent by default with events from the Unity SDK:

 To add new attributes to be sent for a given metric group's event, use the [AddSummedEvent method (IBacktraceMetrics)](https://github.com/backtrace-labs/backtrace-unity/blob/7a4a67bbb256a8105b7efdacd1ebe359721942ec/Runtime/Interfaces/IBacktraceMetrics.cs).